 Over time, the campus has grown from four buildings in a small area to nearly two dozen buildings which cover a handful of blocks along the shores of Storm Lake.
 The first college building, known as “Old Main,” was opened in 1892 and was the primary building on campus until it was destroyed by fire in 1956.
 Around that time, a major expansion program was initiated with construction of three residence halls, a science building, physical education complex, library, campus center, an auditorium, and a classroom-administration building during the 1950s and 1960s.

 The college launched a new era in May 1980 when it received an anonymous $18 million gift.
 Five years later, the anonymous donor was revealed as the Harold Walter Siebens School of Business/Siebens Forum (HWSSOB/SF) was dedicated in the name of the benefactor.
 This gift started the creation of a competitive college endowment, which supported physical construction and renovation, as well as further development of regionally-recognized academic programs.
-It made possible such distinctive programs as the William W. Siebens American Heritage Lecture Series and the Academic & Cultural Events Series (ACES).
-The HWSSOB/SF is currently undergoing a renovation to create a more student-focused space.
-Upon completion in December, students will have lounges, more modern classrooms, a state-of-the-art dining hall, a ticker tape trading room for business majors, and a renovated bookstore.
+It made possible such distinctive programs as the William W. Siebens American Heritage Lecture Series.
+In 2018, the HWSSOB/SF was extensively renovated to create a more student-focused space.
+The facility now features expanded student lounges, more modern classrooms, a bright and open dining hall, a state-of-the-art trading room for business majors, and a renovated bookstore.

 Throughout the years, BVU has recognized needs and trends and adapted to meet them.
 In the mid-70s, the institution opened its first satellite location to help serve the needs of non-traditional students who could not attend classes in Storm Lake.
 Today, there are locations across the state of Iowa, as well as an online program for expanded learning opportunities.
 Graduate students benefit from several online options as well.
 In 2000, BVU became the nation’s first “wireless community” by providing laptops to all full-time students and faculty on the Storm Lake campus with the ability to connect to the campus-wide wireless network.
 Since then, BVU has built on civic engagement opportunities to create a greater atmosphere for community and campus service and involvement.
 Students have learned what it means to be global citizens and travel the world through professor-led academic ventures.
-Students also will soon benefit from a marching and pep band program, as well as an Institute for Agriculture, Food, and Resource management feature programs in ag-business and ag-science in Fall 2019.
+Students also benefit from marching and pep band programs, as well as the Institute for Agriculture, Food, and Resource management feature programs in ag-business and ag-science, which began in 2019.